 MATH LAB 40 weeks 0 Credit

 Grade Level: 9-12

-Requirements: e leading to a Regents exam counseling office & math teachers
+Requirements: Enrollment in a course leading to a Regents exam Recommendation of counseling office & math teachers

 Students qualifying for Math Lab may receive an additional period of math every other day.
 The purpose of the extra math classes is to help students be successful in their regular mathematics class leading to a Regents exam.